gustavoteixeirah/GithubAPI-Project/README.md

 8. You are free to choose your API contracts (parameters and response formats) but we’d like to be able to integrate it with any other existing solutions; \[ Development status \] : <span style="color:#eef772">Partially implemented</span>
 9. You don’t need to persist any data (but feel free to do it if you want);  \[ Development status \] : <span style="color:#37eb34">OK, implemented for performance increase after the first request of same repository</span>
 10. We’d like to see at least one automated test;  \[ Development status \] : <span style="color:#f54761">Not implemented</span>
 11. You must deploy your solution to a cloud provider like Amazon AWS or Heroku and send us the link to access it.
-It’s a plus if you publish a Docker image with your application (including its dependencies) in a registry like Docker Hub and let us know how to get it. \[ Development status \] : <span style="color:#37eb34">Partially.
+It’s a plus if you publish a Docker image with your application (including its dependencies) in a registry like Docker Hub and let us know how to get it. \[ Development status \] : <span style="color:#37eb34">OK.
 Deployed on Heroku.
-Dockerfile is in development.</span>
+Dockerfile OK and image available on DockerHub <a href="https://hub.docker.com/r/teixeira963/github-api">teixeira/github-api</a>.</span>

 ## API Documentation